roboprog/jsundry/README.txt

+DEAD PROJECT!

+Was doodling with this in 2011.
+Angular 1.0 came out in 2012.
+Nuff said.

 The JSundry project is a demo for the technique of using a stub page plus Ajax and template HTML files to assemble working pages together from sundry sources in a way that supports caching